thinkful-ei20/bonus-kid-app-client/client/README.md

 # Design

 "Moblie first" and "kid friendly" were at the crux of the application design.
 Also taken to high consideration was finding a color palatte that passed Web Content Accessibility Guidelines (WCAG).
-The initial design was taken adjusted to address responsive design.
+The initial design was adjusted to address responsive design.

 ![Landing page on a larger screen size to show responsive design](https://preview.ibb.co/bOi5wK/wide_screen.png "Responsive design")